Adu143/FINken-EYE/README.md

   year = {2014}
 }

-* --------For any questions and comments: michael at meracontractors dot com or throught the repository--------
+* --------For any questions or comments: michael at meracontractors dot com or throught the repository--------